In less than ten minutes, you can have decadently rich & creamy Toasted Coconut Hot Chocolate! Perfect holiday recipe!

 - 1-12 oz. bag chocolate chips

 - 1 can coconut milk

 - Sweetened coconut

 - Whipping cream

-In a large saucepan, melt the coconut milk and chocolate chips over medium heat, stirring pretty regularly.
-When the chocolate chips are melted, slowly add the regular milk.
-Start with 4 cups, and add more to taste, and depending on if you like it a little bit thicker, or on the thinner side.
+- In a large saucepan, melt the coconut milk and chocolate chips over medium heat, stirring pretty regularly.
+When the chocolate chips are melted, slowly add half and half and the milk.
+Start with 2 cups of the regular milk, and add more to taste, and depending on if you like it a little bit thicker, or on the thinner side.
 Heat through.